SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_4-create-analytic-model/dsp_modeling_4-create-analytic-model.md

  5. When accessing this data model, Datasphere will automatically create the necessary database joins to let users drill-down by even the farthest of dimensions.
 This way, modelers can carefully design what parts of the data model to expose for a given analytics use case.
 Check that the attributes `CITY`, `COUNTRY` and `REGION` are selected as visisble attributes in the dimension `T_ADDRESSES_<USER_ID>`.

  6. Access the **Preview** (button in the top right corner).
 This rich analysis environment allows you to constantly check the modelling outcome and see exactly how SAP Analytics Cloud users will see your model.
+Users can also set filters and change sorting in the preview.

  7. Select `ADDRESSID` as dimension.
 When hovering over `ADDRESSID` in the section **Rows**, choose **Hierarchy** and **Select Hierarchy**.
 Select your before configured hierarchy.